Packaging and tablets not shown actual size.

-Take the tablets with water
+Swallow the 12 tablets with the first 16 ounces of water

 STEP 1 Open 1 bottle of 12 tablets.

-Drink additional water
+Drink the additional two 16 ounces of water

 STEP 3 Approximately 1 hour after the last tablet is ingested, fill the provided container again with 16 ounces of water (up to the fill line), and drink the entire amount over 30 minutes.